14 Things You Should Never Do During a Power Outage

 During major power outages, don’t be surprised if your go-to station off the highway runs out of gas.
 “People are evacuating and using main thoroughfares and using those gas stations,” says Judge.
 “You could drive a mile up the highway in a side road and fuel is readily available.”

-Next, check out the photos of earthquakes that made history.
+Next, check out the 10 worst snowstorms in Canadian history.